t-bello7/gui-app/README.md

 # Machine Learning Fruit and Leaf Classfication Graphical User Interface

-> An andriod application that serves as the graphical user interface for a fruit or Leaf classification Applicatio
+> An andriod application that serves as the graphical user interface for a fruit or Leaf classification Application

 ## Built With